Housing Information Booklet (CIL)

 The CIL shall contain the following elements:

-• Dates and job descriptions realized
+• Dates and job descriptions carried out.

 • List and characteristics of materials used in the work thermal insulation of the roof, walls facing the exterior, glazed walls and doors facing the exterior, low floors, when these materials have a direct impact on the energy performance of the housing.
+The CIL must then describe the nature of the insulating material (make and reference), its thermal characteristics (thermal resistance, thermal conductivity, thickness), insulating surface and, possibly, the interface treatment solutions used to ensure the continuity of the insulation and of the airtightness.

+• Equipment operation, maintenance and servicing records heating or cooling systems, including any economic and efficient ventilation systems associated with them, or the production of domestic hot water settled during the works, where such equipment has a direct impact on the energy performance of the dwelling.
 The CIL must then describe the nature of the equipment (make, model, energy, evacuation method, serial number, power), the energy labeling, and in the case of connection to a heat or cold network, the delivery station which constitutes the exchanger between the heat or cold network and the housing.

+• Operating, maintenance and servicing instructions for equipment heating or domestic hot water using a renewable energy source where such equipment has a direct impact on the energy performance of the dwelling.
 The CIL must then describe the nature of the equipment (make, model, energy, evacuation method, serial number, power), the energy labeling, and, in the case of connection to a heat or cold network, the delivery station which constitutes the exchanger between the heat or cold network and the housing.

 • Documents to certify the energy performance of the dwelling and know how to improve it where they have been made: These must be the following documents: